Anaplastic astrocytoma: Histology

+The MIB-1 (Ki-67) labelling index is usually 5-10% but may overlap with both low-grade astrocytoma and glioblastoma, and can show considerable variation.
+Histologic classification alone has poor reproducibility among pathologists and correlates imperfectly with outcome; molecular classification is now considered the stronger predictor of prognosis, with the most accurate assessment achieved by combining both approaches.

+Molecular features

+There is no single molecular marker that defines anaplastic astrocytoma.
+The most important molecular alterations and their clinical significance are as follows.

+IDH1/IDH2 mutations

+Mutations in IDH1/IDH2 are a defining feature of the parent cancer classification, astrocytoma, IDH-mutant.
+IDH1 is mutated in 95% of cases.
+Tumours with IDH mutations are associated with significantly better outcomes than those without.

+MGMT promoter methylation

+Methylation of the MGMT promoter region is present in approximately 50% of cases.
+It is associated with improved progression-free survival.

+Absent CDKN2A/B deletion

+Under the 2021 WHO guidelines, presence of a CDKN2A/B deletion indicates grade 4, even in the absence of histological necrosis or microvascular proliferation.

+Absent 1p/19q codeletion

+By definition, the presence of 1p/19q codeletion reclassifies the tumour as oligodendroglioma, IDH-mutant and 1p/19q-codeleted, under the 2021 WHO scheme.

 Treatment

 The standard initial treatment is to remove as much of the tumor as possible without worsening neurologic deficits.
 Radiation therapy has been shown to prolong survival and is a standard component of treatment.
-There is no proven benefit to adjuvant chemotherapy or supplementing other treatments for this kind of tumor.
-Although temozolomide is effective for treating recurrent anaplastic astrocytoma, its role as an adjuvant to radiation therapy has not been fully tested.
+Long-term follow up confirms that radiotherapy followed by adjuvant temozolomide is effective for treating recurrent anaplastic astrocytoma.

 Quality of life after treatment depends heavily on the area of the brain that housed the tumor.
 In many cases, patients with anaplastic astrocytoma may experience various types of paralysis, speech impediments, difficulties planning and skewed sensory perception.
 Most cases of paralysis and speech difficulties can be rehabilitated with speech, occupational, physical, and vision therapy.

 Prognosis

 The age-standardized 5-year relative survival rate is 23.6%.
 Patients with this tumor are 46 times more likely to die than matched members of the general population.
-It is important to note that prognosis across age groups is different especially during the first three years post-diagnosis.
+Prognosis across age groups is different especially during the first three years post-diagnosis.
 When the elderly population is compared with young adults, the excess hazard ratio (a hazard ratio that is corrected for differences in mortality across age groups) decreases from 10.15 to 1.85 at 1 to 3 years, meaning that the elderly population are much more likely to die in the first year post-diagnosis when compared to young adults (aged 15 to 40), but after three years, this difference is reduced markedly.

 Typical median survival for anaplastic astrocytoma is 2–3 years.
 Secondary progression to glioblastoma multiforme is common.
 Radiation, younger age, female sex, treatment after 2000, and surgery were associated with improved survival in AA patients.